Grant179/Citizen-Scientist-Water-Management-Project/Internet_Of_Things.md

  * Now to collect data, navigate to The Things Network website, select application
  * Click on the Application that you have created -> navigate to Data option and click -> under Data you would see that you are receiving data from your Seeeduino Microcontroller.
  * Stay on this page for next part.
+ * If you would like to get more information about LoRaWAN network, please see this [Link](https://lora-alliance.org/about-lorawan)
 ## Visualize your Data on Dashboard using Cayenne LPP

 * Now we would like to create a User friendly interface, which can receive data and display that data nicely on dashboard.